heutelbeck/sapl-policy-engine/sapl-documentation/6_12_QueryRewriting.md

 // add MongoDbQueryRewritingProvider to your SAPL module's providers
 ```

 The plugin hooks Mongoose query middleware for `find`, `findOne`, `countDocuments`, `update*`, and `delete*`, applying the obligation to the filter before the driver runs it.
 An aggregation pipeline cannot be narrowed by this obligation, so it is rejected (and the decision denied), as is a malformed condition.
-The plugin reads the active enforcement plan from the request-scoped CLS context the `@PreEnforce` PEP populates, so no repository changes are needed; you annotate the calling service method with `@PreEnforce` as usual.
+The plugin reads the active enforcement plan from the request-scoped CLS context the `@PreEnforce` PEP populates, so no repository changes are needed.
+You annotate the calling service method with `@PreEnforce` as usual.

 Until `registerMongooseShim()` runs, a decision carrying a `mongo:queryRewriting` obligation is denied.
 A schema without the plugin is not intercepted: that is the fail-open path you must account for.
 Apply the plugin to every schema an enforced method may reach.